-- The Final Assembly File (Ready for .step export and upload)
+- The Final Assembly File (Ready for .stl export and upload)

 If a part is to be printed in a multi-material, then the part is designed in CAD as an assembly.
 Each section of the part that is to be printed in a different material is created as its own part file, then integrated into the final assembly to make the multi-material part.
-Note: mated parts in the assembly should be flush to surfaces, any gaps will fill with support material and cause cosmetic or mechanical errors.
+Note: mated parts in the assembly should be flush, but not overlapping.
+Any overlapping surfaces may cause file corruption during .stl export.
+Leaving a gap of .002mm is acceptable to avoid overlapping surfaces.
+Larger gaps will fill with support material and cause cosmetic or mechanical errors.

-When the part is completed and ready for submission, Xometry recommends saving the assembly file as a single part with multiple bodies when uploading it to the instant quoting site.
-This allows all the parts to be contained and managed easily in a single file.
+When the part is completed and ready for submission, Xometry requires that the assembly file is saved as a single STL part file with multiple bodies.
+Xometry does not accept Solidworks assembly files.
+This allows all the parts to be contained and managed easily in a single part file

-During production, parts are built just as a normal, single material PJ3D part, but with the print head depositing multiple materials at the same time instead of just one.
+During production, parts are built in the same manner as a normal, single material PJ3D part, but with the print head depositing multiple materials at the same time instead of just one.

 Check out the full list of PJ3D material options here: https://www.xometry.com/polyjet-materials/